-Here, you see the data type of the I/O. You will find detailed information on this topic in the section: Data types for S7 (Page 138)
+Here, you see the data type of the I/O. You can find detailed information on this in the section: Data types for S7 (Page 159)

 Value

 Here, you can view and edit I/O parameter values.
 Different ranges of values and inputs are permitted, depending on the data type.
 You cannot modify grayed out values: